gromaxbro/disney-account-checker/README.md

-# disney-account-checker
+# Disney-Account-Checker

-disney+ account checker 👀 , fast!
-proxy required (free proxies works!)
+Disney+ account checker 👀, fast!
+Proxy required (free proxies work!)

-#### INSTALL THE IMORTANT MODUES
+## INSTALL THE IMPORTANT MODULES
-run `pip install requirements.txt`.
+Run `pip install requirements.txt`.

-#### SETTING UP PROXY
+## SETTING UP PROXY
-put your proxies in valid.txt
+Put your proxies in `valid.txt`.

-note :-**only put working ones if you put bad ones checker will not work.**
+**Note:** Only put working ones.
+If you put bad ones, the checker will not work.

-to get valid proxies
+To get valid proxies:
-put all proxies in pro.txt
+1. Put all proxies in `pro.txt`.
-now run `python proxy.py`
+2. Run `python proxy.py`.
-you will now have good proxies in valid.txt ez.
+3. You will now have good proxies in `valid.txt` easily.

-#### SETTING UP ACCOUNTS
+## SETTING UP ACCOUNTS
-put your accounts on acc.txt
+Put your accounts in `acc.txt`.

-#### RUN THE MAIN FILE
+## RUN THE MAIN FILE
-run `python main.py`
+Run `python main.py`.

-good account will be in
+Good accounts will be in the `checked` folder.

+### IT'S FOR EDUCATIONAL PURPOSES ONLY; I DO NOT ACCEPT ANY RESPONSIBILITY IF ANY PROBLEMS ARISE.

+HAPPY CODING! <3